Geometric pressure for multimodal maps of the interval: More on generalized multimodal maps

 Instead of starting from a multimodal triple (or quadruple) defined in Introduction with the use of the notion of the maximality one can act from another end.
-Let $K\subset\R$ be a compact subset of the real line, $U$ be its open neighbourhood being the union of a finite number of open pairwise disjoint intervals $U^j, j=1,...,m(U)$, and let $f:U\to\R$ be a $C^2$ mapping having a finite number of critical points, all non-flat, and such that $f(K)\subset K$.
+Let $K\subset\R$ be a compact subset of the real line, $U$ be an open neighbourhood of $K$ being the union of a finite number of open pairwise disjoint intervals $U^j, j=1,...,m(U)$, and let $f:U\to\R$ be a $C^2$ mapping having a finite number of critical points, all non-flat and all in $K$, and such that $f(K)\subset K$.

-\begin{defi} We say that the triple $(f,K,U)$ satisfies Darboux property if for every interval $T\subset U$ there exists an interval $T'\subset \R$ (open, with one end, or with both ends) such that $f(T\cap K)=T'\cap f(K)$, compare \cite[page 49]{MiSzlenk}.
+\begin{defi} We say that the triple $(f,K,U)$ satisfies \emph{Darboux property} if for every interval $T\subset U$ there exists an interval $T'\subset \R$ (open, with one end, or with both ends) such that $f(T\cap K)=T'\cap K$, compare \cite[page 49]{MiSzlenk}.

 Call each set $L\subset K$ equal to $T\cap K$ for an interval $T$ a $K$-{\it interval}.
 Then Darboux property means that the $f$-image of each $K$-interval in $U$ is a $K$-interval.

 Finally notice that Darboux property for $f$ implies Darboux property for all its forward iterates on their domains. \end{defi}